whaleen/cf/_posts/2013-08-15-napoleon-dynamite.markdown

 ---
-title: "Napoleon Dynamite"
+title: Napoleon Dynamite
 created_at: 2013-08-15 12:09:00 UTC
 layout: post
 kind: article
-author: "The Radix Podcast"
+author: The Radix Podcast
 categories: podcast
 tags:
 source_post_url: http://www.radixjournal.com/podcast/podcast/2013/8/14/napoleon-dynamite
 source_twitter_url: http://twitter.com/RadixJournal
 source_twitter: RadixJournal
-source_blog_name: "The Radix Podcast -Radix Journal"
+source_blog_name: The Radix Podcast -Radix Journal
 source_blog_slug: the-radix-podcast-radix-journal
 source_blog_url: http://www.radixjournal.com/podcast/
 source_image_url:
 tweet_id:
-permalink: /mntr/:categories/:year/:month/:day/:title/
+permalink: "/mntr/:categories/:year/:month/:day/:title/"
+date: '2013-08-15T00:00:00.000+00:00'
 ---
 <p>Andy, Colin, Richard, and special guest John Morgan go in for a bit of the old ultra-violence in a discussion of Stanley Kubrick's <em>A Clockwork Orange</em> (1971).
 Can one truly be moral without the capacity for rape and mayhem?
 Is "Alex Delarge" simply a sociopath and thug . . . or an avatar of the <em>übermensch</em> in an egalitarian age?</p>